Table of contents

 These trends and findings regarding heroin use are certainly troubling, but treatment and rehabilitation options are available for those struggling with heroin addiction.

-Nova Recovery Center has four different locations in Texas that offer outstanding programs, including detox, residential inpatient, intensive outpatient, supportive outpatient and other services.
+Nova Recovery Center has four different locations in Texas that offer outstanding programs, including inpatient and inpatient detox, residential rehab, intensive outpatient rehab in Austin, Texas, and other services.
 Nova’s programs provide an individualized continuum of care specifically designed for the highest possible outcomes for long-term sobriety.
+After rehab, our staff can also help you enroll in an Austin sober living home, if you desire.